Update Your Lighting for a Brighter Kitchen

 Before you settle on which track type you want to use, look at the available fixtures.
 If you like the fixtures in one style, you have to match the track type to that manufacturer.

 Plot the layout of your lights.

 Track lighting comes in two forms—low voltage and line voltage.
-Low voltage lamps come with a 4-inch box at the base that converts the 120-volt current in the track to 12 volt.
+Low voltage lamps come with a 4-inch box at the base that converts the 120-volt current in the track to 12 volts.
 Line voltage fixtures draw current directly from the track.
-With CFL bulbs reducing energy usage so much, using line voltage fixtures is probably the most energy efficient.
+With CFL bulbs reducing energy usage so much, using line voltage fixtures is probably the most energy-efficient.

-If you go with inline lamps, you should be able to use energy efficient CFL bulbs or the new LED bulbs.
+If you go with inline lamps, you should be able to use energy-efficient CFL bulbs or new LED bulbs.
 If you want to focus light on specific areas, you can use a CFL flood lamp.
 It won’t be as hot as incandescent or halogen bulbs.
 You can also install several lights along the track to light an area and not use spots at all.

 Once you have gone through all these steps, you are ready to make your final decisions.
 Unless you have experience working with electrical fixtures, it is a wise investment to hire an electrician to install your track.
 That way you can be sure that your track is connected safely to the power source.

 If you have a cathedral ceiling over your kitchen, track lighting is still an option.
 Some kits allow you to suspend track from the ceiling, thus creating a dramatic effect.

 There are other ways to update your lighting, but track lighting is the easiest option for an older home.